akanksha007/akanksha007.github.io/about/index.md

 To learn, grow myself and help the company grow along, in various aspects of challenging problems.

 ## Work Experience:
-3 Months in Jombay as a Software Engineer.
+6 Months in Jombay as a Full-Stack Developer.

 ## Academic Qualification:
 B.Tech in Computer Science and Engg. from kolhapur Institute of Technology, kolhapur, in 2014 with a First Class-Distinction

 ## Things I have worked with:

-* Programming languages: Python,C,C++
+* Programming languages: Python, Ruby, C, C++
-* Website Designing: Django,Ruby on Rails,HTML
+* Website Designing: Ruby on Rails, Django, HTML
-* Database: SQL
+* Database: PostgresSql
 * Repositories: Github
 * Operating System:Linux,Windows